xyproto/zsnes/README.md

 This is a fork of ZSNES that aims to solve this.

-The tree is C11 throughout: no Assembly is left. `make` produces a 32-bit x86 ELF executable, `make linux64` a 64-bit one; `make help` lists the rest.
+The tree is C11 throughout: no Assembly is left.
+On Linux, `make` produces a 32-bit x86 ELF executable and `make linux64` a 64-bit one.
+On macOS it produces a native Mach-O binary, Apple Silicon or Intel. `make help` lists the rest.

 Goals and non-goals: